 One innovative application of generative AI has been in scripting short, informative videos intended for customer engagement.

-Recognizing the importance of keeping content concise – ideally no longer than two to three minutes – ChatGPT has provided us with a valuable starting point, saving us considerable time in content creation.
+Recognizing the importance of keeping content concise – ideally no longer than two to three minutes – Gemini has provided us with a valuable starting point, saving us considerable time in content creation.
 This approach aligns with our strategy to diversify our tech touch initiatives, making the customer experience more engaging and dynamic.

 As we continue to explore these possibilities, our aim is to delve deeper into AI’s capabilities, enhancing our efficiency, and refining our approach to customer engagement.
-This exploration represents not just a commitment to technological advancement but to continuously evolve our customer success practices to meet and exceed our clients' expectations in the most effective and impactful ways possible.

 Balancing tech touch with human connection in customer success